Imagine Eyes enters a new distribution partnership with InView Medical

 First installation of an rtx1 adaptive optics retinal camera in China

-Imagine Eyes’ team and its partner Imagine Optic China are proud to announce the first installation of an adaptive optics retinal camera in China.
-An rtx1 unit is now up and running at the Eye Hospital Wenzhou Medical College in Hangzhou.
-A team of ophthalmologists led by Pr.
-Jinhai Huang started using the system in clinical investigations in retinal pathology as well as high myopia.
+Imagine Eyes is proud to announce the first installation of an adaptive optics retinal camera in China.
+An rtx1 unit is now up and running at the Eye Hospital Wenzhou Medical University in Hangzhou.
+A team of ophthalmologists led by Dr. Jinhai Huang and Prof. Qinmei Wang started using the system in various diseases including age-related macular degeneration, diabetic retinopathy and pathological myopia

 Great presentations at the Japanese Symposium on Ophthalmic Clinical Instruments!